-The non-profit Niginan Housing Ventures manages Ambrose Place, one of Edmonton, Alberta’s best-known affordable housing developments for people transitioning out of homelessness.
-But what most Edmontonians don’t know about Ambrose Place is that, right underneath it, is a $1 million subterranean parking garage that sits empty and unused.
+Ambrose Place is one of Edmonton, Alberta’s best-known affordable housing developments for people transitioning out of homelessness.
+But what most Edmontonians don’t know about Ambrose Place is that, right underneath it, is a massive, $1 million subterranean parking garage that sits empty and unused.

 “Existing parking regulations required that Ambrose be constructed with roughly 50 parking stalls, despite the fact that virtually none of the 42 residents of Ambrose were anticipated to own vehicles” Anne Stevenson from the Right at Home Housing Society told Edmonton’s City Council at a hearing on Edmonton’s parking regulations.
 Stevenson described the nonsensical nature of the city’s current parking requirements.
 “Instead of being able to reduce rents or hire additional staff to support residents, these tens of thousands of dollars are being spent paying for a parkade that sits vacant for the majority of the time.”

 Like almost every municipality in North America for the past fifty years, Edmonton has told businesses, developers and landowners how much parking they must provide on their property.
 Want to build a neighborhood café?
 You’ll need one parking space per 50 square feet.
 How about a housing development for seniors?
 That’ll be one space per unit.
 A go-kart track?
 Two spaces per cart.
 A bowling alley may require up to five spaces per lane.
 Parking minimums, as these policies are called, are premised on a seemingly rational theory: if businesses and residences don’t give people somewhere to put their cars, parking chaos will surely ensue.

 Last month, however, Edmonton implemented a radical rule change: going forward, other than mandatory accessible spaces, no property would be required to provide any parking whatsoever.